 Snow chains are a smart investment.
-You do not want to be caught on the side of the road during a big snow storm with no chains.
-Even with 4-wheel-drive it’s nice to have tire chains for those extra icy conditions.
-Here’s everything you need to know about tire chains.
+You do not want to be caught on the side of the road during a big snow storm without them.
+Even with a four-wheel-drive, it’s nice to have tire chains for those extra icy conditions.
+Be aware that chain requirements change as snow conditions change.

 - Requirement Level 3: Chains or traction devices are required on all vehicles, no exceptions.

 - You must stop and put on chains when highway signs indicate chains are required.
 You can be cited by the California Highway Patrol and fined if you don’t.
 You will usually have about a mile between Chains Required signs and the checkpoint to install your chains.

 - Control areas can change rapidly from place to place because of changing weather and road conditions.